sammdu/temp-humid/README.md

-# Temperature & Humidity Report Device (Thermostat)
+# Temperature & Humidity Monitor System (Thermostat)

 ### Feeling cold?
 Or perhaps want to monitor temperature and humidity of a greenhouse / lab environment?
 Our solution powers you from the smallest of comfort to the most professional of settings.